-This can be achieved by using continuous radon monitoring systems like Corentium detectors which constantly records radon levels.
+This can be achieved by using continuous radon monitoring systems like Corentium detectors which constantly record radon levels.
 Unlike a charcoal test kit, these monitors are unaffected by wind, so they can give accurate test results even when ceiling fans are run.

 If ceiling fans can work, why don’t a whole house attic fan reduce radon levels?

 Ceiling fans reduce radon levels by increasing the ‘plate-out’ of radon daughter particles by increasing the air circulation in the room.
-A whole house fan too can increase the air circulation but they cannot lower radon levels.
+A whole house fan too can increase the air circulation, but they cannot lower radon levels.

 Whole house fans cannot lower radon levels because they create a negative pressure in the house.
 They act as a vacuum, sucking all the air out of the house.
 This causes more radon gas to seep into the house.
 So instead of reducing radon levels, a whole house fan actually increases them.